vdhamer/Photo-Club-Hub/.github/README.md

 ### The Data Model

 </summary>
-Here are the three central concepts (also know as database entities or tables or struct types).
+Here are the three entities managed by the app's internal Core Data database.
+These are tables in database terminology.</p>

 ![Data model](images/dataModel.png)